-- During the heating season, keeping the temperature a little lower if possible – it can really pay.
-Your savings will depend on how much you lower the thermostat setting and how cold the climate is.
+- During the heating season, keeping the temperature a little lower if possible.
+Your savings depend on how low the thermostat is set and how cold the climate is.

 - Place a locking device over thermostats, if necessary, to keep employees from adjusting the temperature.

-- Reduce Eliminate unnecessary use of your HVAC system during unoccupied hours.
-When your building is unoccupied, adjust the heating and cooling system's temperature as appropriate.
+- Reduce unnecessary use of your HVAC system during unoccupied hours.
+If your building is unoccupied, adjust the heating and cooling system's temperature.

 - Install a programmable thermostat or a time clock to help ensure regular temperature modifications and comfort when you need it.

 Properly maintaining your HVAC system

 - Make sure your thermostats give true readings.
 If your a thermostat setting in the summer, for instance, is 78°F degrees but the real temperature is 75°F degrees, the cooling units are running much more than necessary.